-Each year, roughly 8 million visitors are coming to Vietnam by plane, car, or through cruises.
+Each year, roughly 15 million visitors are coming to Vietnam by plane, car, or cruise.
 And without a doubt, Ho Chi Minh (HCM) City, formerly known as Saigon, is one of the most popular destinations for a port of call.
 Whether you are on a 1-week cruise discovering Southeast Asia or you are on a 3-month journey exploring the world - this city discovery is not to be missed.

-To help you make the most of your trip before you visit, I am writing this blog to give you, hopefully, some know-before-you-go useful insights about HCM’s port of calls.
+To help you make the most of your trip before you visit, we are writing this blog to give you, hopefully, some know-before-you-go useful insights about Ho Chi Minh’s port of call.

-There are currently 2 active ports serving cruise ships in Ho Chi Minh City: Nha Rong Port and Phu My’s Tan Cang Cai Mep Port.
+There are currently 3 active ports serving cruise ships in Ho Chi Minh City: Nha Rong Port, SPCT, and Phu My’s Tan Cang Cai Mep Port.

 -Nha Rong Port – You are in for convenience.
 Nha Rong Port is located right next to the main city center.
 This is a 5-minute taxi ride or a 15-minute walk from your port to the city.

--Phu My’s Tan Cang Cai Mep Port -
+-Phu My’s Tan Cang Cai Mep Port and Tan Cang Cai Mep Thi Vai Port-

 If your ship docks at Phu My, it is a containers terminal with no worthy attractions nearby.
-Your closest 2 cities are Vung Tau and Ho Chi Minh (Saigon), which are 45 km and 60 km from the port, respectively.
+Your closest 2 cities are Vung Tau and Ho Chi Minh (Saigon), which are respectively 45 km and 60 km from the port.

 There are limited taxis parked outside of the port’s gate, and these are first come first served.
 It is recommended to take these taxis with caution.

-Depending on your ship carrier, some offers complimentary shuttle services from the port to the city and back.
+Depending on your ship carrier, some offer complimentary shuttle services from the port to the city and back.
+Some will charge you a very high fee for this transfer service (USD 60 - 80 just for transportation).
 These have their specific timetable and stop locations.
-Based on your nationality, a visiting visa is required, and this can be arranged on your cruise ship.
+Depending on your nationality, a visiting visa is required, and this can be arranged on your cruise ship.
 You will need to check with your cruise on this offer.
-As of June 2016, Vietnam has extended visa waiver for these 5 European countries: UK, France, Germany, Spain, and Italy.

 Tip: For pricing and itinerary comparisons, check with your cruise liner for their tour packages and make a comparison with the tour operators offering private tours.
 There usually are more options compared to a standard cookie-cutter tour.